codepath/android_guides/Running-Apps-on-Your-Device.md

 When building an Android app, it's important that you always test your application on a real device in addition to emulators.
 This page describes how to set up your development environment and Android-powered device for testing and debugging on the device.

-If you want an ideal SIM-unlocked phone to test on, then you might [consider a Nexus phone](https://play.google.com/store/devices).
+If you want an ideal SIM-unlocked phone to test on, then you might [consider a Pixel phone](https://play.google.com/store/devices).

 ## Connect your Phone to Computer